Man convicted of slaying Indee Police Officer Pearce in 1956 dies in prison at 84

 In that article, Dave Wilson, of the Independence Police Department, is quoted as saying that he hoped to start a campaign to name a new police station after Pearce.

 According to an Aug.
-6, 2014, article in the Independence Bulletin Journal, the group met with two of Pearce’s granddaughters, Susan Rigdon, who was 15 months old at the time, and her sister, Karen Delaney, who was just 8 weeks old at the time of the shooting.
+6, 2014, article in the Independence Bulletin Journal, the group met with two of Pearce’s granddaughters, Susan Rigdon, who was 15-months old at the time and her sister, and her sister, Karen Delaney, who was just 8 weeks old at the time of the shooting.

-Learning of Nutter’s passing, Leanne Harrison, the president of the Buchanan County Historical Society, and a life-long local resident, recalled being at the youth center located on the top floor of City Hall on the day of the shooting.
-When word of the shooting spread around town, everyone went home, she said.
+Learning of Nutter’s passing, Leanne Harrison, the president of the Buchanan County Historical Society, and a life-long local resident, recalled being at the youth center located on the top floor of City Hall.
+When word of the shooting spread, everyone went home.

 John Klotzbach, too, has a family connection to that story even though he was not born at the time it happened.
 His father, William G. Klotzbach, was the county attorney who prosecuted the case.